 - Live in Canada

 *Note: you will only be able to receive government contributions if you have filed income taxes for the last two years.
-If the beneficiary is a child, we recommend that you start filing their income taxes when they’re 15 years old, so that the year in which they turn 18 years old you have the option to start basing the grant and bond contributions off of their personal income.
+If the beneficiary is a child, we recommend that you start filing their income taxes in the year they turn 17.
+This is because when they are in the year in which they turn 19 years old, the grant and bond eligibility is based on their family income only, not their legal guardians.

 What is the Disability Tax Credit?